Kamakura is one of those places people think they understand.

 What to Do in Kamakura for a Day (Without Burning Out)

-If you only have one day in Kamakura, don’t panic.
-You don’t need to see everything.
+If you only have one day in Kamakura, donโt panic.
+You donโt need to see everything.
 Kamakura works best when you let it flow instead of forcing a checklist.

 A well-balanced day usually looks like this: